UTKcataloging/mods_to_rdf/docs/source/contents/2_overview_of_our_use_of_mods.rst

 The data below is based on all metadata returned from the `Islandora OAI <https://digital.lib.utk.edu/collections/oai2?verb=ListRecords&metadataPrefix=mods&until=2020-06-17>`_ provider on June 17, 2020.
-It should be recognized that there are some elements that are added by the XSLT stylesheet associated with the OAI provider that are not in our actual MODS datastreams and thus would not be migrated if we were to use our MODS as the source of our migration.
+It should be recognized that there are some elements that are added by the XSLT stylesheet associated with the OAI provider that are not in our actual MODS datastreams and thus would not be migrated if we were to use our MODS from Fedora as the source of our migration.

+The data is the result of a schema analyzer ran against an instance of `dltn_metadata_qa <https://github.com/markpbaggett/dltn_metadata_QA>`_.

 Understanding the table below
 -----------------------------

-The table below shows how often an element and attribute appears in the associated MODS from our OAI provider.
+The table below shows how often an element, attribute, or node appears in the associated MODS records available from our OAI provider.
 This section attempts to bring meaning to the types column found in the associated table:

 ======
 String